jarooda/jarooda.github.io/src/components/AboutMeContent.md

 I’m **Jalu Wibowo Aji**, but you can just call me **`Jalu`**.

-I’m a software engineer with over **4** years of experience building web applications.
-Currently, I’m part of the team at [Sekolah.mu](https://sekolah.mu) where I focus on Vue.js.
-My journey in tech started at [Hacktiv8 Bootcamp](https://www.hacktiv8.com/), and I’m now continuing my studies for a Bachelor’s degree at [Universitas Terbuka](https://www.ut.ac.id/en/).
+I’m a Software Engineer with over **4** years of experience building web applications.
+Right now, I’m part of the awesome team at [Sekolah.mu](https://sekolah.mu), where I mainly work with Vue.js to craft smooth and scalable front-end experiences.

-I also keep a personal list of things I enjoy such as games, films, music, anime, and figures.
-It helps me track what I’ve played, watched, or listened to.
-If you’re interested, you are welcome to [take a look](/collections).
+My journey into tech kicked off at [Hacktiv8 Bootcamp](https://www.hacktiv8.com/), and I’m currently pursuing my Bachelor’s degree at [Universitas Terbuka](https://www.ut.ac.id/en/) to keep sharpening my skills and expanding my horizons.
+I like to keep learning, experimenting, and finding new ways to make stuff look and work better on the web.

+When I’m not coding, you’ll probably find me diving into [games](/collections?for=games), [movies](/collections?for=movies), [musics](/collections?for=musics), [anime](/collections?for=anime), or browsing for new [figures](/collections?for=figures) to add to my collection.
+Basically, anything that sparks a bit of creativity or fun.

-Here’s the gear I currently use for work, studying, and unwinding:
+Here’s the [gear](/collections?for=gadgets) I currently use for work, studying, and unwinding:

 <details>
   <summary>Work</summary>